-Au Pairing in Switzerland
+Au Pairing in Switzerland – by Sandra K

-By Sandra K. au pair. ..Being an au pair in Switzerland not only gave me an amazing opportunity to live in Geneva and learn French but I had a chance to meet the most wonderful host family and Au Pairs whom I can now call my friends.
+Being an au pair in Switzerland was an amazing experience to live in Geneva and learn French.
+I had the chance to meet the most wonderful host family and as well as other Au Pairs, whom I can now call my friends.

-During working hours, I was in charge of the girls, I was never bored.
-Geneva has so many things to offer.
+When I was not in charge of the girls, I was never bored.
+Geneva has so many things to offer!
 The town is very safe and is surrounded by a beautiful lake and mountains.
 The people in the city are friendly and you can always find something to do.
-I visited different museums, went for a hike with my friends or travelled to other cities like Zurich, Lausanne and Montreux where the world-famous Music Festival takes place during the summer.
+I visited different museums, went for a hike with my friends or travelled to other cities like Zurich, Lausanne and Montreux.
+In Montreux, the world-famous Jazz Festival takes place during the summer.

-Want to be an au pair in Switzerland?
-Find out more…
+Want to be an au pair in Switzerland too?
+Find out more…Switzerland Contact Us